 Sharing skills and knowledge

-National Museums share skills and knowledge about collections and museum practice with colleagues in museums, galleries, heritage organisations and higher education institutions across the UK.
+NMDC member organisations regularly share skills and knowledge about collections and museum practice with colleagues in other museums, galleries, heritage organisations and higher education institutions across the UK.

-To find out more about NMDC members' sharing skills and knowledge activity, click on the links below.
+To find out more about NMDC members' sharing skills and knowledge activity, follow the links below:

 Norfolk Museums and Archaeology Service co-ordinate the Share Museums East programme.